lynnfaraday/aresmush.com/_root/install-ares/system-requirements.md

 There are several software packages that Ares requires, including Ruby, Git and a Redis database.

 Installing these packages will require root access (i.e. admin permissions) on the server.
 In the [AresMUSH Code](https://github.com/lynnfaraday/aresmush/) there are two scripts in the 'bin' directory (install\_ares1 and install\_ares2) that will install what you need.

+> The install scripts reqiure root/sudo access.
+If you don't have that, you'll need to figure out how to work around it step by step.
+For example, one of the steps involves installing git using apt-get.
+If you don't have root/sudo, you can't do that, but git may already be installed or you may be able to get the server admin to do it for you.